 The innate hot potency of agaru becomes the cause for appeasing the vata doSha.

 Shruti Netrarujahara – useful in ear and eye disorders.
 Hence it is used as ingredient in Anu tailam – a very famous Ayurvedic oil used as nasal drops to treat ear, nose and throat related disorders.
 It is also an ingredient in Arimedadi Thailam – Used for oil-pulling or gargling.
 It helps to improve strength of teeth and sense organs.

-Because of Aguru’s fragrance and utility in ear, nose, throat related disorders, it is used as ingredient in Ayurvedic herbal smoking.
+Because of Agaru’s fragrance and utility in ear, nose, throat related disorders, it is used as ingredient in Ayurvedic herbal smoking.

 Kushtanut – relieves skin diseases